-The inventiveness of the 20th century left us with many viable, yet overlooked, genius brands.
+The inventiveness of the 20th century left us with many viable, yet sometimes overlooked, genius brands.
 One such brand is the Heatilator, a fireplace heating system that gets more efficiency and safety out of the fireplace.
-Heatilator was created in 1927, and it was a simple idea of making a cast iron wood stove look like a fireplace, and then surrounding the actual fireplace with air pockets, and letting the cool air circulate up from the bottom of the room to be heated by the iron fireplace surround.
+Heatilator was the idea of making a cast iron wood stove look like a fireplace, and then surrounding the actual fireplace with air pockets, and letting the cool air circulate up from the bottom of the room to be heated by the iron fireplace surround.

 The genius of the Heatilator was that it would really heat the room; if you closed the door of the library, you could leave the rest of the house much cooler and stay in the warm library, all cozy.
 That there was a modern fireplace in the house could never be detected except by looking at the sides of the fireplace, which had vents.
 There were also no moving parts save the damper, though I guess you could really increase the efficiency by putting a small fan at the bottom of the vents.

 Perfect Farm Companion

 The gambrel-roofed house was deceptively elegant, designed in the Colonial Revival style by architect Thomas T. Waterman, who in the 1930s designed the rebuilt Governor’s Palace and Capital in Colonial Williamsburg.
 The author of the Mansions of Virginia history of Virginia plantations, he was also the first director of the Historic American Buildings Survey and first architect for Francis duPont’s Winterthur.